 Iceberg lettuce is the statement necklace of vegetables.

-The crisp lettuce we put on everything from hamburgers to tacos is definitely a staple in many refrigerators.
-We like accessorizing our foods with it, but does it actually add anything to our diet?
+The crisp lettuce we put on everything from hamburgers to tacos is a staple in many refrigerators, but does it actually add anything to our diet?

-Yes and no. Iceberg lettuce provides a satisfying crunchiness to salads and sandwiches, but it shouldn’t be the only green in your diet — much like your statement necklace isn’t the only thing in your wardrobe — that’s because iceberg lettuce isn’t one of the most nutrient-dense salad greens.
-But it can have a place in a balanced diet.
+Iceberg lettuce provides a satisfying crunchiness to salads and sandwiches, but it shouldn’t be the only green in your diet — much like your statement necklace isn’t the only thing in your wardrobe — because, though it has a place in a balanced diet, it isn’t one of the most nutrient-dense salad greens.

 “To get more bang for your buck, try darker-colored lettuces and greens,” says Willis.
 “Spinach and kale offer more fiber, potassium, iron, calcium, manganese, vitamin K, beta-carotene, lutein, and folate than iceberg lettuce.”

 But that doesn’t mean you should only eat spinach and kale.

 “Each leafy green has a slightly different balance of nutrients, so your best bet is to consume a variety, both in raw and cooked dishes,” advises Willis.

 “If you’re adventurous, try experimenting with new-to-you options including arugula, Swiss chard, endive, radicchio, or collard greens.”

 • Experiment with your salads — here’s a rundown on how to build a great one.

 • And sure, this recipe for a steak salad with a lemon tarragon vinaigrette calls for spinach, but you could easily sub in iceberg instead.
 Also, nobody says you can’t mix different kinds of greens together!